On managing magic mushroom experiences

 If it were me, I’d want to do something like the following.

-Firstly, if you’ve never taken mushrooms before, I’d start very small indeed because a non-trivial proportion of people are hypersensitive.
+Firstly, if I’d never taken mushrooms before, I’d start very small indeed because a non-trivial proportion of people are hypersensitive.
 Maybe the equivalent of 0.3g dried or something like this.
 This is going to be a sub- or close-to-sub-threshold dose for most people.
 If it affects you more strongly than this, then you want to sort-of modify the standard online dosages to match your subjective experience.

 Then I’d go for the typical threshold dose.
 For most people this will be between 0.5g and 1.5g dried.
 Work your way up as comfortable until you’re getting some mild visual distortions, and some occasional periods of interesting patterns of thinking.
 You should feel completely in control—confident that you’d be capable of doing anything you’d typically do (even if some of those things aren’t as appealing as they usually are).
 You want to try this two or three times once you get there so you can get a feeling for just how different the experience can be under different conditions.
 For example, do it at home the first time, and at a party or out in nature the second.